DIDSR/ROCmodeling/README.md

 # ROCmodeling

-This routine performs maximum likelihood ordinal regression on two samples of data for many published models for ROC analysis, calculating AUC and its error, and plotting ROC curves.
+This is the code for an R package that contains a routine that performs maximum likelihood ordinal regression on two samples of data for many published models.
+This is useful for ROC analysis, calculating AUC and its error, and plotting ROC curves.

+BUILDING THE R PACKAGE:

+To build the R source package from this source tree, execute the commands in makepackage, e.g. sh makepackage

 INSTALLING FROM THE PACKAGE: